ManuelFte/Ubuntu-server-as-remote-PC/README.md

 ## Optional modes

-- `--scratch / -sc` - When the script is run on a new server.
-Adjusts the clock and sets up a password for the current user.
+- `--basic / -bc` - Gives the server some basic unrelated setup in case it was just created; namely, it adjusts the clock and sets up a password for the current user (ignore if you did this already on your own).
 - `--dns / -dn` - Sets up OpenDNS nameservers (more options available in `resolved.conf`).
 - `--full / -fl` - Does all of the above.